Politics, Philosophy and Public Affairs (PPPA)

 Religious Studies minor

-The study of religion deepens our understanding of human nature and engages us in reflection of life's greatest questions.
-UW Tacoma's Religious Studies minor allows students to supplement their major with a select number of courses that inquire into diverse religious beliefs and the social implications of these beliefs.
+The study of religion deepens our understanding of human nature and engages us in reflection on life’s greatest questions.
+The Religious Studies minor allows students to inquire into diverse religious beliefs and the social implications of these beliefs.